 Economic Environment

-The trend of economic growth in India continues to grow at a rate of 6.8 percent.
+The trend of economic growth in India continues to grow at a rate of 6.8%.
 India will add more than 310 million people between the years 2000-2030 to its population.
 On the income level per capita in India is about $425 per person which is slightly higher than the World Bank’s minimum poverty line of US$1 per day or $365 per year.
-More than 40 percent of the population lives below the poverty line.
+More than 40% of the population lives below the poverty line.
 As the population continues to grow, the existing grain land will not be adequate to supply food and India’s water table is depleting twice the rate of it being replenished (I Watch Wake up call for India, 2012).
-Personal savings in India is high at 36 percent, which indicates that India’s people are not big spenders.
-During the last couple of years since India is moving toward providing services, its productivity rate has increased recently toward 4.4 percent.
-Current inflation rate is at 5.2 percent.
-Wal-Mart EnterpriseBharti group will have to study and understand the needs of the Indian people to really fulfill their needs to make them want to spend money.
+Personal savings in India is high at 36%, which indicates that India’s people are not big spenders.
+During the last couple of years since India is moving toward providing services, its productivity rate has increased recently toward 4.4%.
+Current inflation rate is at 5.2%.
+Wal-Mart with the help of Bharti Enterprise will have to study and understand the needs of the Indian people to fulfill their needs to make them want to spend money.

 Global Information Needs

-Informational need is an Information Technology infrastructure.
-Wal-Mart Bharti Group relies heavily on accurate information systems that provide up to minute reports on the critical state of the company.
+Informational need for Wal-Mart is an Information Technology infrastructure.
+Bharti Wal-Mart Private Limited relies heavily on accurate information systems that provide up to minute reports on the critical state of the company.
 Managers need accurate information to accompany them in making decisions that involve answering critical questions (How is my store doing today?
 Are all products in stock?
 Which product is not selling?
-How to can the problem be resolved?).
+How can the problem be resolved?).
 These questions are critical to the bottom-line results and performance of the company.
 We rely heavily on accurate information systems for maintaining records of warehoused goods and for processing movement of products.

 Financing Sources

-Wal-Mart Bharti Group division will finance this global expansion through ownership capital and venture capital.
-Since we are expanding into a new market through joint venture, we will finance start- up cost with capital owned by our shareholders and capital owned by the Bharti Group shareholders.
+Bharti Wal-Mart Private Limited division will finance this global expansion through ownership capital and venture capital.
+Since we are expanding into a new market through joint venture, we will finance start- up cost with capital owned by our shareholders and capital owned by the Bharti Enterprise shareholders.
 Should additional financing be required, we will consider financing options with the many financial institutions starting with the Industrial Finance Corporation of India (IFCI), the Industrial Credit and Investment Corporation of India (ICICI), and the Industrial Development Bank of India (IDBI).

 Module 8: CREATING A GLOBAL MIS (MANAGEMENT INFORMATION SYSTEMS)